 On August 5, 2021, Hydro One Networks filed a custom JRAP for 2023-2027.
 The JRAP includes a proposed investment plan supporting the transmission and distribution revenue requirements.
+A decision is anticipated in the latter half of 2022.
 The following table summarizes the key elements of Hydro One's JRAP filed with the OEB: